romshark/Go-1-2-Proposal---Immutability/README.md

 compromise compile-time safety by **removing immutability** to solve similar problems.
 Reference types like pointers, slices and maps are just regular types and should be treated as such consistently without any special regulations.

+### 4.10.
+Why not implicitly convert mutable to immutable types?
+In Go types are never implicitly converted and always need to be explicitly casted.
+As the immutability operator `const` is just a type qualifier - making mutable types implicitly convert to immutable types would lead to inconsistency in the language specification.

 ## 5. Other Proposals
 ### 5.1. [proposal: spec: add read-only slices and maps as function arguments #20443](https://github.com/golang/go/issues/20443)